Chamoy-code/macro-regime-investment-strategy/README.md

 The strategy is structured in three main stages:

-1. **Macro regime detection** — classify each month as Expansion, Inflation, Recovery, or Crisis using unsupervised K-means clustering on macroeconomic indicators.
+1. **Macro regime detection**, classify each month as Expansion, Inflation, Recovery, or Crisis using unsupervised K-means clustering on macroeconomic indicators.
-2. **Sector rotation analysis** — use a Relative Rotation Graph (RRG) to identify which sectors outperform in each regime.
+2. **Sector rotation analysis**, use a Relative Rotation Graph (RRG) to identify which sectors outperform in each regime.
-3. **Factor importance ranking** — use a Random Forest model to determine which fundamental factors best predict future returns in each regime, then backtest the resulting portfolio strategy.
+3. **Factor importance ranking**, use a Random Forest model to determine which fundamental factors best predict future returns in each regime, then backtest the resulting portfolio strategy.

 ---